 univstats

-Colleges Offering Graduate Programs In Montana
+9 Montana Colleges Offer Graduate Programs

-How Many Colleges Offer Graduate Programs In Montana?
+How Many Colleges Offer Graduate Programs in Montana?

 The following table summarizes the number of schools offering Graduate Programs in Montana.

-Colleges Offering Graduate Programs In Montana
+Montana Colleges Offering Graduate Programs

 TotalPublicPrivate (not-for-profit)Private (for-profit)

-4 Years Colleges8530
+4 Years Colleges9630

-A total of 6,152 graduate students are attending one of the schools.
-With 2,735 faculties, the average students to faculty ratio is 12 to 1.
+A total of 6,053 graduate students are attending one of the schools.
+With 2,735 faculties, the average students to faculty ratio is 13 to 1.

-The 2023 average graduate program tuition & fees at Montana graduate schools is $12,055 for state residents and $21,864 for out-of-state students.
+The 2024 average graduate program tuition & fees at Montana graduate schools is $11,536 for state residents and $22,839 for out-of-state students.

-Colleges Offering Graduate Programs In Montana
+Montana Colleges Offering Graduate Programs

 School NameLocationTuition & FeesEnrollmentAcceptance RateGraduation Rate